scott-martens/build-your-own-rag-chatbot/README.md

 ![codespace](./assets/streamlit.png)

-### Get a Jina.ai api key for free
+### Get a Jina AI api key for free
-Just navigate to this page [here](https://jina.ai/embeddings/) scroll down and copy your api key .
+Just navigate to this page [here](https://jina.ai/embeddings/) scroll down and copy your api key.
+Same key for embedding api and for reranker api.

 ![codespace](./assets/jina.png)